 - A reserve percentage is calculated by dividing the employer's account balance by the 3-year wage average (subject to UI tax).

 - The reserve percentage is applied to the annual rate schedule currently in effect, and the experience rate is determined for the coming year.

 UI contributions owed are based on wages paid.
 Once an experience rate is assigned, that rate is applied to the wage base in effect during that year.
-The 2019 taxable wage base is $15,000 in wages per employee per calendar year.
+The taxable wage base is $15,000 in wages per employee per calendar year in 2019 and 2020.